davecarr1024/irata/irata/sim/microcode_design.md

 ### 1. Hardware Model (Meta-HDL)

-A declarative model of the hardware platform, including:
+A declarative, structured model of the hardware platform, including:

 - All components (registers, ALUs, memory modules, buses, status lines).
 - Valid control lines and access modes for each component.
-- Bus structures and associated conflict rules.
+- Bus structures and conflict rules for shared resources.
 - Legal status flags and branching conditions.

-The hardware model provides named handles and ensures that all microcode operates only on declared and valid hardware features.
-It also supports static validation of hardware-level conflicts, such as illegal simultaneous bus usage.
+The hardware model provides named handles and a tree of hardware declarations.
+All microcode must reference only declared hardware.
+This enables static validation of hardware-level misuse and ensures simulation and compilation safety.

 ### 2. Microcode Declaration DSL (Dataflow IR)

-An abstract, high-level description of each instruction's behavior, expressed in terms of data movement, transformations, and control logic.
-This layer includes:

-- Register-to-register or register-to-bus copies
-- Arithmetic and logic operations
-- Status flag updates
-- Branching on flag values
+An abstract intermediate representation of instruction behavior, referred to as the "spec" or dataflow IR.
+It is designed to be expressive and composable, and it defines a program as an unordered set of operations with dependencies.
+Key features include:

+- Each operation represents exactly one clock cycle.
+- Operations may have zero or more inputs and outputs.
+- Inputs and outputs may be registers, memory, buses, or other operations.
-- Label-based flow control
+- Operations may assert arbitrary sets of control lines.

-This declaration format does not reference steps or ticks.
-It is purely functional and represents the desired behavior without committing to any particular execution schedule.
+- Status-aware operations may have conditional branches or alternatives.
+- Programs are declarative and unordered; control flow and scheduling are not encoded.
+- Programs may be nested or composed to allow for reuse of common microcode patterns.
+- Flattening routines allow composed programs to be reduced to a linear form for compilation.

+This layer serves as the implementation language for the Irata instruction set.
+Programs may be written manually or built via reusable functional building blocks.

 ### 3. Microcode Compiler (Scheduler / Linearizer)

-A transformation layer that compiles dataflow declarations into executable microcode programs.
-Responsibilities include:

-- Scheduling data operations into valid per-cycle groupings
+This stage compiles declarative microcode programs into per-cycle execution steps suitable for building instruction memory.
+It performs:

+- Topological sort of operations respecting data and control dependencies.
+- Cycle-by-cycle grouping of non-conflicting operations.
-- Resolving and sequencing control line activations
+- Static analysis and validation of control line assertions and hardware access.
-- Inserting tick boundaries where needed
-- Evaluating resource constraints and dependencies
-- Handling conditional execution and branching paths
+- Handling of branching behavior and conditional expansions.
-- Validating hardware safety (e.g., bus conflicts, conflicting line usage)

-This stage is where dataflow turns into execution steps.
-It may eventually support optimization passes, such as dead cycle elimination or micro-op compaction.
+- Fan-in and fan-out resolution.
+- Conflict resolution for buses, components, and shared resources.
+- Generation of one or more execution traces for each instruction, depending on branching.

+The compiler defines how declarative semantics map to clock-based execution.
+Future passes may include optimizations or parallelization transforms.

 ### 4. Microcode Table (Execution Representation)

-The compiled result of the microcode compiler.
-This structure:
+The compiled result, suitable for use by the simulator.
+This table:

-- Maps opcodes and status flags to per-cycle control line sequences
+- Maps `(opcode, step, status)` tuples to sets of control lines.
-- Is directly consumed by the `InstructionMemory` and `Controller` in the simulator
+- Is indexed by the controller to fetch the correct micro-operations during simulation.
-- Has no dependency on the dataflow DSL or compiler internals
+- Contains no declarative or structural information.

-The microcode table defines the final, runtime behavior of the processor.
+- Is the final, authoritative source of CPU behavior at runtime.

 ## Design Principles

-- **Separation of Concerns**: Declaration, validation, and execution are fully decoupled.
+- **Separation of Concerns**: Declarations, validation, and compilation are distinct and independently testable.
-- **Structure Over Convention**: All behavior must be explicitly defined through structured representations.
+- **Explicitness**: No implicit conventions; all behavior must be structurally defined.
-- **Fail Fast**: All invalid microcode, hardware references, or resource conflicts are reported at build time.
+- **Fail Fast**: Errors in hardware usage, conflicts, or undefined behavior are surfaced at build time.
+- **Reusability**: Common operations and instruction behaviors can be factored and reused.
-- **Traceability**: Each compiled micro-op is traceable to its declarative source.
+- **Traceability**: All compiled micro-operations are traceable back to their declarative sources.
-- **Declarative First**: Instruction definitions should describe what happens, not how or when it happens.
+- **Declarative First**: Instruction definitions express *what* should happen, not *how* or *when*.
-- **Scheduler-Driven Timing**: The compiler is responsible for all timing and cycle sequencing decisions.
+- **Scheduler-Driven Execution**: Timing is determined by the compiler, not by declaration.

 ## Branching and Conditional Behavior

-Branching is supported at the declarative level via conditional expressions and labeled flow control.
-Instructions may define alternative execution paths based on status flag values.
-The compiler expands these into appropriate instruction memory entries, keyed by opcode and status combinations.
+Operations may include status flag dependencies and conditional alternatives.
+The DSL supports branching logic within a declarative structure, allowing instructions to specify alternate paths depending on processor state.
+The compiler resolves these into multiple microcode table entries as needed, ensuring each condition is accounted for explicitly.

+## Program Composition

+Programs may be composed of smaller program fragments.
+These sub-programs may be reused or parameterized.
+Composition is recursive, and programs may be inputs or outputs of operations.
+The compiler supports flattening this structure into a dependency-aware DAG for scheduling and linearization.

 ## Deliverables

-- Hardware Model definition structure and validator
+- HDL structure definition and validator
+- Microcode spec DSL for declarative instruction behavior
-- Dataflow DSL for microcode declaration
+- Compiler for transforming specs into executable microcode
-- Microcode compiler with scheduler and validator
-- Instruction microcode table format
+- Instruction memory table format for use in simulation
-- Unit and integration tests for each layer
+- Unit and integration tests across all layers
-- Diagnostic tooling for validation and visualization (optional)
+- Optional tooling for visualization and debugging

 ## Future Directions

-- Microcode visualizer and flow debugger
+- Graph-based microcode visualizer and debugger
-- Graph-based hazard and dependency analysis
-- Optimizing scheduler (dead cycle removal, parallelization)
+- Optimizing scheduler and instruction compactor
-- YAML or external formats for instruction import/export
+- External definition formats (e.g., YAML, TOML)
-- Pattern reuse and instruction templating
+- Instruction templating and macro support
+- Status-aware speculative execution or delayed branching